-If you think a driftwood tree is difficult to make then read our simple guide; you’ll be surprised how easy it is.
+If you think a driftwood tree is difficult to make then read my simple tutorial; you’ll be surprised how easy it is.
 The hardest bit is remembering to collect the wood next time you’re at the beach!

-We normally buy a real Christmas tree but I’ve been keen to make a driftwood tree as well, for years, though I thought it was too complicated.
+We normally buy a real Christmas tree but I’ve been keen to make a driftwood tree for years, although I thought it was too complicated.
 This one is really easy.
 It took around 40 minutes and cost just 99p for the piece of dowling.
 My winter beachcombing post tells how we finally came to make ours.
 Here’s the tutorial: –

 You will need:

 - 20 to 30 pieces of driftwood (ours uses 25)

 - Dowl rod the same width as your drill bit

 - (Glue/hot glue gun/washers – optional, we did not use)

 You need pieces of driftwood that are smooth, without bark and bleached pale as well as rougher pieces, perhaps bits of old plank that are well weathered.
 You also need a stable chunk for the base – this can be rougher and more decorative